As Billie Eilish finally gets No Time To Die ringing into cinemas, it's time to relive some of the series' highlights.

 Paul McCartney & Wings – Live And Let Die

 Hey look, this one didn’t start with strings.
-Arguably the most experimental of the Bond theme tunes (perhaps until Jack White and Alicia Keys’ 2008 offering), Live And Let Die merged defining ’60s and ’70s sounds with an unashamed flare.
+Arguably the most experimental of the early Bond theme tunes, Live And Let Die merged classic ’60s sweep sounds with a bombastic pop edge (and even a bit of reggae).
 It jumped around all over the place, and with it moved far from the soft and sultry that had dominated the series’ themes until this point.
-It was so good that Guns N’ Roses covered it too.
+It was so good that Guns N’ Roses covered it – now rarely leaving their setlists and expected to rock UK stadiums again in 2022 on their upcoming tour.

 Jack White & Alicia Keys – Another Way To Die

-Whilst we’re delving into the more unusual Bond themes, it would be silly to overlook Jack White and Alicia Keys’ blues-tinged Another Way To Die.
+Whilst we’re delving into the more left-field Bond themes, it would be silly to overlook Jack White and Alicia Keys’ electric blues Another Way To Die for 2008’s The Quantum Of Solace.
 Whilst it incorporated a number of Bond stalwarts (we mean strings, obviously), it was led by the forceful dual vocals that jumped away from predecessor Chris Cornell’s largely forgettable You Know My Name.

 Duran Duran – A View To A Kill

 James Bond had to pass through the 1980s, and so did its theme, and the era-defining synth made a welcome appearance in Duran Duran’s 1985 release A View To A Kill.
 The melodramatic strings gave way to driving drums, all of which sat at pretty much the same volume as Simon Le Bon’s voice.
-The gunshot sound effects dotted around the official video served to camp this treat up further too.
+The song became the only Bond theme to top the US Billboard 100 and it’s still regularly listed as one of 007’s greatest tracks.

 Carly Simon – Nobody Does It Better